-This section describes the configuration settings for the connection types defined in clause 5.5.1 using PubSub as a communication model.
+This clause describes the configuration settings for the connection types defined in Clause 5.5.1 using PubSub as a communication model.
 For simplicity, all samples describe a single logical connection contained in the ConnectionConfigurationSet.
 Note, however, that as shown in E.1.3, a ConnectionConfigurationSet may contain multiple Connections, which may have different connection types.

 To set up the PubSubConfiguration for the bidirectional connection (illustrated in Figure E.1), information from multiple configuration elements is used, as illustrated in Figure E.10.
 For a simpler overview, configuration data not related to the communication model and the Endpoint2 are omitted.